 As 1907 approached, the Detroit Tigers were known as one of the American League’s weaker links.
-The team had registered just one winning season over its first six campaigns, attendance was low, and AL czar Ban Johnson occasionally toyed with the idea of moving the team elsewhere.
+The team had registered just one winning season over its first six campaigns, attendance was low, and AL czar Ban Johnson occasionally toyed with the idea of moving the franchise elsewhere.

 Arriving to help put the team back together was new manager Hughie Jennings, a veteran of the fabled 1890s Baltimore Orioles.
-Like old Oriole teammate John McGraw, Jennings was a magnetic presence on the field—but his character was more jovial in contrast to McGraw’s icy disposition.
-A half-blooded Indian with a career .311 batting average, Jennings was almost as famous for his affable war chants to try and inspire his players.
+Like old Orioles teammate John McGraw, Jennings was a magnetic presence on the field—but his character was more jovial in contrast to McGraw’s icy disposition.
+A half-blooded Indian with a career .311 batting average, Jennings was almost as famous for his affable war chants to inspire his players.